anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The registrar sends the voucher to the registrar-agent.

-### Pledge Enrollment-Request (PER) Processing (Registrar-Agent to Registrar) {#exchanges_uc2_2_per}
+### Pledge-Enrollment-Request (PER) Processing (Registrar-Agent to Registrar) {#exchanges_uc2_2_per}

-After receiving the voucher, the registrar-agent sends the PER to the registrar in the same HTTPS connection similar as described for the PER processing in Section 5.2 of {{RFC8995}}.
+After receiving the voucher, the registrar-agent sends the PER to the registrar in the same HTTP-over-TLS connection.
+Which is similar to the PER processing described in Section 5.2 of {{RFC8995}}.
-In case of inability to send the PER in the same HTTPS connection the registrar-agent may send the PER in a different HTTPS connection as the registrar is able to correlate the PVR and the PER based on the signatures and contained product-serial-number information.
+In case the PER cannot be send in the same HTTP-over-TLS connection the registrar-agent may send the PER in a new HTTP-over-TLS connection.
+The registrar is able to correlate the PVR and the PER based on the signatures and the contained product-serial-number information.
-Note that this also addresses situations in which a nonceless voucher is used and may be pre-provisioned to the pledge.
+Note, this also addresses situations in which a nonceless voucher is used and may be pre-provisioned to the pledge.
 As specified in {{PER-response}} deviating from BRSKI the PER is not a raw PKCS#10.
 As the registrar-agent is involved in the exchange, the PKCS#10 is wrapped in a JWS object by the pledge and signed with pledge's IDevID to ensure proof-of-identity as outlined in {{per}}.